ssonkiya/ssonkiya.github.io/_posts/2018-2-05-The-Importance-of-Sponsorship.md

 Use the influence you have, even if it may not be formal.

 Lara gives some good advice that's mostly applicable to sponsoring colleagues.

+https://www.deconstructconf.com/speak - some conferences are explicitly for or encouraging to new speakers, especitlaly those from underrepesneted backgrounds